ssquirrel/Alpha1/README.md

 ### Screen shots

-The Main screen is a list view of all cities.
+The Main screen is a list view of all cities.<br/>
 ![Image of overview](https://raw.githubusercontent.com/ssquirrel/hello-world/master/alpha1_screens/overview.png)

-Tap any city to jump to the detail view.
+Tap any city to jump to the detail view.<br/>
 ![Image of detail](https://raw.githubusercontent.com/ssquirrel/hello-world/master/alpha1_screens/detail.png)

-Tap the floating action button to the search screen.
+Tap the floating action button to the search screen.<br/>
 ![Image of search](https://raw.githubusercontent.com/ssquirrel/hello-world/master/alpha1_screens/search.png)